hail0hydra/gardua_nvim_dotfs/README.md

 <br>
 <br>

-- This repo has my neovim dotfiles for `linux` based environments :smile:
+- This repo has my neovim dotfiles for `linux` and `windows` based environments :smile:

 <br>
 <br>